Butterfly Conservation: Company limited by guarantee, registered in England (2206468)

 The Red Admiral Vanessa atalanta

-There are still Red Admirals out and about finding nectar here and there.
-Look out for them on Ivy or apples lying on the ground in a sunny spot.
+There are a few Red Admirals out and about when the sun makes an appearance.
+Look out for them in a warm sunny sheltered spot.

 Press officer and newsletter editor needed....